ccrma/chugins/Faust/README.md

 In a Terminal window, navigate to this README and run `sh build_unix.sh`.

 On macOS/Linux, the goal is to create `Faust.chug` inside `/usr/local/lib/chuck`.
-On macOS, we additionally want `libfaust.2.dylib` in that folder.
-On Linux, instead, we want `libfaust.so.2` in that folder.
-After checking that these files exist, run chuck with a FaucK example.
+After checking that this file exists, run chuck with a FaucK example.

 #### Windows